 Studies of people attempting to quit alcohol without treatment find success rates between 21% and 45%, depending on the population and how you define “success” (often something like drinking within the guidelines after a year).
 Surveys of successfully recovered alcoholics found that 77% recovered without formal treatment.

-This doesn’t mean that treatment doesn’t work, let alone that it makes things worse.
+This doesn’t mean that treatment doesn’t work.
 It just means that many alcoholics are able to recover on their own.
 Many others aren’t, and some of these find treatment pushes them over the edge and gives them the help they need to stay sober.

 Probably the most practical answer to this question is that it doesn’t matter what I say.
 Most alcoholics are going to start out feeling like if they just used a little more willpower, they could solve their problems without having to attend any annoying groups or take any annoying drugs.
 I think it’s fine for them to test this.
 A few of them will succeed and be very happy.
 The rest will have learned something important, and gained more resolve for trying tougher options.